patrykp1995/restaurant-logistic-panel/Readme.md

     - drinks,dinner and subfilters like vege etc
     - add filters to data/db.json && add price  **_<strong>DONE</strong>_**

+# Think about

+- add calnedar with dates and then in summary of they filter all orders per date
+- if you add calendar to reservation, then tables also need to be updated and filtered by date

 # Information for me

 - add new disptach for addReservation with number of people ( change type for reservation to object and inside add name and number)